 Benefit: If you meet the requirements to deduct your traditional IRA contribution, you could potentially lower your adjusted gross income by the amount you contribute.

 Translation: More money available for your near-term goals with a traditional IRA.
 (One thing to note: This only applies to traditional IRAs, not Roth IRAs.)

-Contribution limits are $6,000 for the 2019 tax year ($7,000 if age 50) so the earlier you start saving, the better chance you have of fully funding your IRA.
+Contribution limits are $6,000 for the 2020 tax year ($7,000 if age 50 or older).
+When you contribute to your IRA throughout the year, you have a greater chance of fully funding it.

-Benefit: Maxing your contributions annually could help your retirement income grow significantly thanks to the power of compounding.
+Benefit: Maxing your contributions annually could help your retirement savings, thanks to the power of compounding.

-Translation: The more you put in, and the earlier, the more your contribution has the potential to grow at an increasing rate.
+Translation: The more you put in, and the earlier, the greater your growth potential.